oliverfarrell/accessible-tabs/README.md

 This JavaScript plugin provides accessible tab functionality and adds ARIA attributes to markup.
 Check out a demo at http://codepen.io/oliverfarrell/pen/VYoXJj

+## Roadmap
+* Add an option to convert tabs to an accordion for mobile devices.
+Will need and additional option for specifiying the media query.

 ## Usage

 Include the script and initialise the tabs library.